-Details of the appeals procedure appear in Appendix 1.
-Any appeal under Appendix 1 will not delay the Home Office decision that a student is required to exit the UK.
-The University will not reinstate sponsorship in the UK following an appeal outcome.
-In order to return to the UK a new visa will be required.
+Details of the exclusion appeals procedure appear in Appendix 1.
+Any appeal under Appendix 1 will not delay the Home Office decision that you are required to exit the UK, and the appeal may need to be completed from your home country.
+The University may not reinstate sponsorship in the UK following late payment of outstanding balances or an appeal outcome, because such reports are made in line with sponsorship duties.